Iain Kilpatrick – Headmaster Sidcot School

 Mark Beamish – Education Welfare Specialist

-Marks is passionate about supporting and challenging schools to provide high-quality education for all children.
+Mark is passionate about supporting and challenging schools to provide high-quality education for all children.

 Mark was employed by North Somerset Local Authority for 12 years in the Education Welfare Department.
 As an EWO he worked in primary schools, secondary schools and pupil referral units, providing welfare support and holding schools accountable.
 He was responsible for developing the North Somerset attendance policy, led the persistent absence initiative and was a member of the South Ward Intervention Panel.
 He has a vast experience of multi-agency working.